codecapsules-io/ai-telegram-bot-agent-template/README.md

 </div>
 <br/>

-# Code Capsules Base Agent
+# Code Capsules Telegram Bot Agent

-An Express API that exposes a Base AI Agent.
-Built with TypeScript and LangChain.
+An Express API that exposes a Telegram Bot AI Agent.
+Built with TypeScript and LangChain with Telegram integration.

 ## Overview

-This API provides a LangChain-based Base Agent with RAG (Retrieval-Augmented Generation) capabilities.
+This API provides a LangChain-based Telegram Bot Agent with RAG (Retrieval-Augmented Generation) capabilities.
+Integrations with Telegram allow the Agent to be prompted via a Telegram chat.
 It allows for the use of a Redis vector store and supports streaming responses for real-time chat interactions.

 ### Key topics: